alljustafavor/alljustafavor/README.md

 # Hi!
 I'm Joseph

 I'm a software engineer in training at BloomTech Institute.
-I'm currently Redux and React.
+I'm currently learning Redux and React.

 Some of my favorite projects so far have been the NASA Astronomy Picture of the Day (APOD) and a mockup version of UberEats.